Blockchain in 19 Lines of Python

 genesis

-Now let’s tamper with the data and re-verify the chain:
+Now let’s tamper with the data and try to verify the chain:

 genesis